Svend Robinson

 Svend Robinson (born March 4, 1952) is a Canadian politician.
-He was a Member of Parliament (MP) from 1979 to 2004, who represented suburban Vancouver-area constituencies of Burnaby for the New Democratic Party (NDP).
-He is noted as the first member of Parliament in Canadian history to come out as gay while in office.
-In 2004, he pled guilty to stealing an expensive ring and decided not to run in the June 2004 election.
+He was a member of Parliament (MP) from 1979 to 2004, representing suburban Vancouver-area constituencies in the city of Burnaby for the New Democratic Party (NDP).
+He was the first member of Parliament in Canadian history to come out as gay while in office.
+In 2004, he pleaded guilty to stealing an expensive ring and decided not to run in the June 2004 election.
 At the time, he was one of the longest-serving members in the House of Commons, having been elected and re-elected for seven consecutive terms.
-In the 2019 Canadian federal election, Robinson was the NDP candidate for the riding of Burnaby North-Seymour, but lost to the Liberal incumbent Terry Beech by 1,560 votes.
+In the 2019 Canadian federal election, Robinson was the NDP candidate for the riding of Burnaby North—Seymour but lost to Liberal incumbent Terry Beech by 1,560 votes.

 Early life

 Robinson was born in Minneapolis, Minnesota, United States, of Danish descent, to Edith Jensen and Wayne Robinson.
 His father opposed the Vietnam War and brought his family to live in Canada.
 Robinson attended high school at Burnaby North Secondary.
 He later obtained a law degree from the University of British Columbia, and completed post-graduate work in international law at the London School of Economics.

 He was called to the British Columbia Bar as a barrister and solicitor in 1978, and practised law with Robert Gardner and Associates until his election to the House of Commons in May 1979.

 Prior to coming out as gay, Robinson was married to Patricia Fraser, his high-school girlfriend, from 1972 to 1975.